1. Home

 In a month, you occasionally browse the internet and send the odd email.
 You might check your Facebook every so often.
 But you never upload, download or stream any media.
 You’re likely to use your internet for less than an hour a day.

-Recommended data allowance: 500MB/month
+Recommended data allowance: 3GB/month

 Medium user – 'I browse when I'm bored'

-Recommended data allowance: 1GB/month
+Recommended data allowance: 5GB/month

 Heavy user – 'I use it for entertainment and work'

 You regularly browse the internet, check Facebook, Twitter and emails.
-You use a number of your favourite apps, watch videos and download music for your phone several times a week.
+You use several of your favourite apps, watch videos and download music for your phone several times a week.
 Extensive streaming and downloading of media over the month is likely to exceed 1GB.
 So you might want to either limit yourself to when you have Wi-Fi access or upgrade your allowance.

-Recommended data allowance: 2GB/month or more
+Recommended data allowance: 10GB/month or more

 Super user - 'I use it all the time'

-You rarely connect to Wi-Fi and you can't live without your millions of apps.
+You rarely connect to Wi-Fi and you can't live without your army of apps.
 You love to download and stream music and movies and heavily use your data on the go.
 You also regularly use your mobile data as a hotspot so you can access work emails or for entertainment purposes.

-Recommended data allowance: 20GB/month or unlimited data
+Recommended data allowance: 50GB/month or unlimited data

 If you want to find out more about how much 500MB or 2GB of phone data should get you, check out our mobile data calculator.